School-Based Health Centers

 Arkansas' School-Based Health Center Grant Funding

 The Arkansas School-Based Health Center Grant is a competitive application process made possible and supported by Arkansas' Governor Mike Beebe and the Arkansas Tobacco Excise Tax created by Arkansas Act 180 of 2009.
 The funds are to be used to promote health, wellness, and academic achievement in Arkansas' public schools.
-The program is a collaboration of the Arkansas Department of Education (ADE) and the Arkansas Department of Health (ADH).
+The program is a collaboration of the Division of Elementary and Secondary Education (DESE) and the Arkansas Department of Health (ADH).

 Applicants intending to create a new health center on school campuses may apply for up to $150,000.
 The SBHC grant recipients will receive an annual distribution of funds for a five year period, with decreasing amounts each year.
 Annual renewal is based on a review of annual progress and appropriation of Tobacco Excise Tax funding.